 Again this is also about valuing inclusivity, pooling our resources and skills, valuing diversity, and about recognising the worth of every effort whilst being mindful of the Tories penchant for dirty tricks and manipulation.

 These are extraordinary times.
 It’s truly incredible how circumstances may transform us.
 Three years ago the only articles I wrote were about philosophy, sociology, psychology and my various other interests.
 My own struggles were mostly about how to work, be there for my boys, care for my terminally poorly father, spend some quality time with him, and manage my illness, though I wasn’t as ill back then.

-My father was a strong trade-unionist, and staunch Labour supporter with an incredibly strong sense of justice and fairness.
-In a way, I am glad he cannot see what is happening now to all of the civilised policies and supportive social structures people of his generation and before him fought so hard to establish, it would break his heart.
+My father was a strong trade unionist, and staunch Labour supporter with an incredibly strong sense of social justice and fairness.
+In a way, I am glad he cannot see what is happening now to all of the civilised policies and supportive social structures people of his generation, and before him, fought so hard to establish, it would break his heart.
 He always did loathe the Tories, did my dad.